 This means that results from the last successful rundown of a job are cleared.
-Information from last successful rundown can still be accessed in the Results screen (see "4.4 Results" on page 16).
+Information from last successful rundown can still be accessed in the table of the rundown view/curve display on the main Run Screen (see "4.1 Run" on page 10.